 Beef Noodle Quick Dish.
 “Is it really quick?” asked my kids.
 Well, it takes a few minutes to brown the ground beef, then about 30 minutes to simmer, so, no, not really quick, as in “ding! goes the microwave” quick, but it still fits the bill for a weeknight, family pleasing meal, and I’m not messing with the title.
 It’s what my mom called it back when we had family dinners in the 70’s.
 The reality is this is a tasty, easy, one-skillet meal and you just need a few pantry ingredients and some ground meat to pull it off.

-- ½ red or green bell pepper, seeded and diced
+- ½ red or green bell pepper, seeded and chopped

 - ½ cup water

-- ½ tsp granulated garlic powder or 1 clove fresh garlic, finely minced
+- ½ teaspoon garlic powder or 1 clove fresh garlic, minced

 - 1 cup water